 Are you, for example, measuring the increase in engagement?
 Or are you aiming to grow the number of followers and website visits?

-How to start with a hashtag campaign:
+How to create a hashtag campaign

 - Research your brand and competitors

 - Measure the results of your hashtag campaign

 Start by analysing your content and how customers talk about your products online today.
 Are there already mentions of your brand or products on social media channels?
 If there are, and the engagement is quite natural, consider amplifying that message with, for example, a branded Instagram hashtag campaign.
 User-generated content campaigns help you increase your reach - and highlight your most active and engaged customers.